 - POC Action Plan: Guides activities to ensure adequate management and implementation of the POC mandate.
-It outlines the key activities taken by mission components at the operational and tactical level to ensure the POC mandate is implemented effectively. - POC Matrix, also referred to as 'Must-Should-Could Matrix': Result from a joint planning exercise between peacekeeping missions and the humanitarian community.
+It outlines the key activities taken by mission components at the operational and tactical level to ensure the POC mandate is implemented effectively. - POC Matrix, also referred to as 'Must-Should-Could Matrix': Results from a joint planning exercise between peacekeeping missions and the humanitarian community.
 It ranks key areas that are perceived as especially vulnerable to protection threats as being "must protect", "should protect" or "could protect".
-It is updated by the Protection Cluster and submitted to the highest UN protection coordination mechanism at the country level, which decides on strategic preventive protection measures, including troop deployments.

-- Capacities and resources for POC action: As per UN Security Council guidance, POC must be prioritized in decisions regarding the allocation and use of available capacity and resources in the implementation of mandates.
+It is updated by the Protection Cluster and submitted to the highest UN protection coordination mechanism at the country level, which decides on strategic preventive protection measures, including troop deployments. - Capacities and resources for POC action: As per UN Security Council guidance, POC must be prioritised in decisions regarding the allocation and use of available capacity and resources in the implementation of mandates.
 Nevertheless, resources are limited and need to be employed in a strategic manner to ensure priority issues are addressed.
-In the context of the military component, thorough analysis and tools like the POC Matrix inform deployment planning including force composition and disposition. - Mission POC architecture: POC coordination mechanisms vary from mission to mission.
-Generally speaking they are rather complex and involve personnel at different levels and across all mission components.
+In the context of the police component, thorough analysis and tools like the POC Matrix inform deployment planning including unit composition and disposition.

+Mission POC architecture: POC coordination mechanisms vary from mission to mission.
+They are rather complex and involve personnel at different levels and across all mission components.
 Even non-mission actors from the UN Country Team need to be included to ensure coordination.
-The following slide will show a generic example of POC coordination in missions.